Kibalchish47/modelling-laminar-flow-python/README.md

 The numerical approach, known as Computational Fluid Dynamics (CFD), uses powerful computers to simulate and predict fluid flow by solving the equations numerically.
 CFD allows researchers to study a wide range of complex flow scenarios and optimize designs.
 It is particularly useful for preventing undesired fluid interactions, such as coffee spills, by analyzing flow dynamics and recommending modifications.

-This is the one that will be of our interest in this project, as I am neither capable nor willing to do experimental approach or to analytically solve the Navier-Stokes equations (if that's even possible).
+This is the one that will be of interest in this project, as I am neither capable nor willing to do an experimental approach or to analytically solve the Navier-Stokes equations (if that's even possible).

 ## 2. Governing Equations ##
-So, what is this set of equations that can completely describe how a fluid flows and where do they come from?
+So, what is this set of equations that can completely describe how a fluid flows, and where do they come from?
 Before answering the former question, let’s discuss the latter.

 Consider a 2D box having a fixed volume in space.
 This is what we term the control volume.
 ![Alt text](<Assets/Figure 1 Control Volume.png> "Figure 1: Control Volume")